xolanintsibande/every-dashboard-begins-on-the-sales-floor/article/sales-to-dashboard.md

-# From the Sales Floor to Data-Driven Decisions
+# Every Dashboard Begins on the Sales Floor

-## How Five Years in FMCG Retail Taught Me the Way I Think About Business, Data and Decision-Making

-> **I thought I had found a job.
-I had actually found a classroom.**
+*How five years in FMCG retail taught me the way I think about business, data and decision-making.*

-**By Xolani Ntsibande**
+By Xolani Ntsibande

 ---

-## Overview

-I did not plan to build a career in retail.
+I thought I had found a job.

+I had actually found a classroom.

 After matric, I applied to several universities but was not accepted.
 I had ambition, but no clear path.
 My sister encouraged me to apply at Smollan.
 I completed the assessment, attended the interview and received a call a few days later offering me a role on the Unilever account.

 That role changed how I think about work.

 Five years in FMCG retail taught me how customers behave, how products move, how execution affects performance and how the numbers in a dashboard connect to what happens inside a store.

-> **Retail taught me how businesses operate.
-More importantly, it taught me that every dashboard begins with someone doing the work.**
+> "I didn't plan to build a career in retail.
+Retail taught me how businesses operate.
+More importantly, it taught me that every dashboard begins with someone doing the work."

----

-# Retail Became My Classroom
+## Retail Became My Classroom

-Retail execution is where the data begins.

-Availability, shelf placement, promotional compliance and customer choice all shape the numbers that later appear in a dashboard.
+*Image: Retail taught me to look beyond the task: availability, execution, customer behaviour and the condition of the shelf all influence what eventually appears in a report.*

 At the start, I was not thinking about dashboards, business intelligence or data analytics.